EthanArbuckle/SeekView/README.md

-# SeekView
+# A framework for capturing / displaying frames from Seek Thermal devices.

-macOS and iOS app for capturing / displaying frames from a Seek Thermal Mosaic Core.
+macOS and iOS demo apps included.
+WIP, probably not ready for use

 ![demo gif](./img/example-1.gif)